nasa/ow_autonomy/src/plans/README.md

 Plans are executed by starting the autonomy node, which takes as an argument the name of the compiled plan, which is the same name as the `.plp` files here, except with extension `.plx`.
-The default plan, when not supplied, is Demo.plx, which is he compilation of Demo.plp.
+The default plan, when not supplied, is Demo.plx, which is the compilation of Demo.plp.
 Compiled files are found only in the `devel/etc/plexil` directory of your workspace.

 Not all of these plans may be executed directly by the autonomy node, because of